FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/README.md

 ## Project Naming

-- The official project name is "FinOps Open Cost and Usage Specification"
+- The official project name is "FinOps Open Cost and Usage Specification".
-- The official acronym used by the FinOps Open Cost and Usage Specification project is "FOCUS"
+- The official acronym used by the FinOps Open Cost and Usage Specification project is "FOCUS".
-- While the official acronym includes the word "Specification", it is still acceptable to refer to this working groups output as the "FOCUS Specification"
+- While the official acronym includes the word "Specification", it is still acceptable to refer to this working group's output as the "FOCUS Specification".

 ## About the project